-I don’t know if I should be embarrassed or amused that our outdoor welcome mat belonged to the previous owners.
+I don’t know if I should be embarrassed or amused that our new custom welcome mat belonged to the previous owners.

-Um…like nearly 5 years ago.
-We never threw out their old mat when we moved in.
+We never threw out their old worn-out rubber welcome mat when we moved in.

 Who does that??

 It’s not my fault.
-Although it was dirty, it was still in solid condition.
-And you know how we do here at Thrift Diving: we don’t throw out perfectly dirty items, now, do we?? 😉
+The welcome mat was dirty, but it was still in solid condition.
+And you know how we do here at Thrift Diving: we don’t throw out perfectly dirty items…..now, do we?? 😉

 Everything gets a new life.